G. H. Raisoni College of Engineering Nagpur

-G H Raisoni College of Engineering (GHRCE) is an autonomous engineering college affiliated to Rashtrasant Tukadoji Maharaj Nagpur University and is located in Nagpur.
-The college was established in 1996 and Run by Ankush Shikshan Sanstha.
+Ankush Shikshan Sanstha's G H Raisoni College of Engineering (GHRCE) is an autonomous engineering college affiliated to Rashtrasant Tukadoji Maharaj Nagpur University and is located in Nagpur.
+The college was established in 1996 and is now run by Raisoni Group (Raisoni Education).
+In Year 2024 G.H.
+Raisoni College of Engineering, Nagpur (GHRCE) Achieved 163rd Rank from National Institutional Ranking Framework (NIRF) (Engineering Category) & 16th Rank (Innovation Category).

 History

-GHRCE was established in 1996 and is run by Ankush Shikshan Sanstha.
-Sunil Raisoni presides over the trust.
+GHRCE was established in 1996 and is run by Raisoni Group.
+Sunil Raisoni chairs the group with his son Shreyas Raisoni serving as the Director.
 All undergraduate courses are permanently affiliated by Rashtrasant Tukadoji Maharaj Nagpur University.
 In 2010, the institute was granted autonomy by the University Grants Commission.
 GHRCE is the youngest institute in the country to qualify for and implement the Technical Education Quality Improvement Fund (TEQIP) Project.

 Fests

 Antaragni (Hindi: अंतराग्नि; English: The Fire Within) is the annual cultural festival of GHRCE.
 It is held in January or February.

 Technorion is an intercollegiate technical event that hosts technical events, technical workshops, Robowar, Line-Following competition, and Lan Gaming.

 IPR and patents

 The Indian Patent Office's annual reports ranks GHRCE in overall patent filing: